ClearGDPR/ClearGDPR/cg/docs/CG_API.md

 If you get an 4xx HTTP response code, then you can assume that there is a bad request from your end.
 In this case, check the Standard Error Responses for more context.

-5xx errors suggest a problem on CG API end, so in this case.
+5xx errors suggest a problem on CG API end, so in this case ???.

 In any other case you can use our support options.

 ## Support

-If you have problems or need help with your case you can always reach out to our Support.

-You can open new issues over https://github.com/clevertech/ClearGDPR.
-Please follow the `CONTRIBUTION` guidelines.
+You can reach out to us or open an issue on https://github.com/clevertech/ClearGDPR, we will try our best to hep you :)

 ## Endpoints